Updated November 8, 2021

 “Leadership is tied to your ability to influence others.
 So regardless of where you are in your organization or team—be it CEO, supervisor, or individual contributor—you have opportunities to lead,” said Bill.
 “This training will help you better understand that power and harness it to empower others.”

 Leading with Insight is designed with busy public health professionals in mind and is meant to be a bite-sized, highly interactive learning opportunity.
-Reading and other resource will be provided for those who want to go deeper into the topics covered, but there is no required homework or projects.
-Just join the weekly live sessions to learn, heal, and grow with your colleagues from around the region.
+Readings and other resources will be provided for those who want to go deeper into the topics covered, but there is no required homework or projects.
+Just join the weekly live sessions to learn and grow with your colleagues from around the region.

-Live learning sessions will occur via Zoom every Monday (10:00 a.m. to noon Pacific) from September 27 to November 29, 2021 (skipping the week of November 22).
+Live learning sessions will occur via Zoom every Monday (10:00 a.m. to noon Pacific) from January 24 to March 28, 2022 (skipping the week of February 21).
 Please note, the first session will begin at 9:30 a.m.
 Pacific to allow extra time for introductions.
-The cost is $300 per person or $200 per person for groups of three or more from the same organization.
+The cost is $300 per person or $200 per person for groups of three or more from the same organization (limit 6).

 Questions?
 Contact Barb Rose.